-Generally, our Media Sector's revenues are subject to seasonal variations, with increases in the second and fourth quarters of our fiscal year being the most significant.
+Generally, our Media Sector's revenues are subject to seasonal variations, with higher activities in the third and fourth quarters of our fiscal year.
 In particular, the majority of the revenues of TC Media Books is generally achieved in the months of June to September to correspond with the back-to-school season of educational institutions.